vikingeducation/pairing_checkin/README.md

 "Every happy coder is alike.
 Every unhappy coder is unhappy in his or her own way." -- Tolstoy

+"Give someone a program, you frustrate them for a day.
+Teach them how to program, you frustrate them for a lifetime." - David Leinweber

 You can always do whatever you want.
 You are unique and special. - Erik

 What did you have for lunch today? - Driver Erik